Horseshoe Bay is a Dark Sky Community

 The International Dark-Sky Association (IDA), founded in 1988, is dedicated to preserving the natural nighttime environment by educating policymakers and the public about night sky conservation and promoting eco-friendly outdoor lighting.
 There are multiple links below for the Association.

 IDA is celebrating the 100th International Dark Sky Place Designation!
-You can find the press release by clicking HERE (Horseshoe Bay is listed on page 3), find information on all Dark Sky Places by clicking HERE, and watch the video below which celebrates all 100 places.
+You can find the press release (Horseshoe Bay is listed on page 3), find information on all Dark Sky Places, and watch the video below which celebrates all 100 places.

 IDA's 100th International Dark Sky Place Designation Celebration Video (Horseshoe Bay is at 1:13)